| April 27, 2020 | Lifestyle

 Aside from these, an air purifier might prove effective as they have the ability to quickly eliminate the scent of weed (and other allergens in the air) that tend to seep into the carpets, walls, and furniture.
 They might be costly, but are a worthwhile investment for the consistent toker.
 Before your session, just plug up and power on this little life-saver and get ready for take off.

 Alternatively, many people construct what is known as a ‘sploof’ – a simple device through which the smoke is blown in an effort to mask its smell with other smells.
 Typically, this is done by taking the cardboard tube from a roll of toilet paper or paper towels (or an empty water bottle with the bottom cut out) and shoving a bunch of crumpled dryer sheets inside.
 The dryer sheets act as filters for the smoke, resulting in a less potent scent.
 If you go this route, use scented dryer sheets — the unscented variety aren’t as effective at masking the smell.
-A common question we hear is “do I need to purchase a professional sploof to get the best results” and the answer is: No! making your own homemade sploof is a tried and true method that college kids, teenagers, and worried parents have used for years.
+A common question we hear is “do I need to purchase a professional sploof to get the best results” and the answer is: No! making your own homemade sploof is a tried and true method that college kids, teenagers, and worried parents have used for decades.

 Alternatively, if you’re looking for a more natural option (other than outside) you could opt for diffusible essential oils, candles, incense, or potpourri.
 You can also try the old “wet-towel-under-the-door” trick or use a door draft stopper.
 These methods may not completely repel the smell of cannabis, but should at the very least be able to keep the smell in.